BelowAverage/releasy/README.md

 If <your version> is omitted, default 0.0.0 will be used.
 Please use semver compliant version constraints.

-To bump major/minor/patch version, make sure all your work is committed (or stashed) and then run
+To bump and release major/minor/patch version, make sure all your work is committed (or stashed) and then run

 `vendor/bin releasy major|minor|patch`

-To release (e.g. tag + push to master), run

-`vendor/bin releasy release`
+This will increment the version and then it does the release (tag and push).

 Versioning